Transient Dynamical Phase Diagram of the Spin-Boson Model at Finite Temperature: Introduction

 A particularly intriguing aspect of the SBM is the existence of a quantum phase transition (QPT) between the localized and delocalized phase when the low-energy behavior of the continuum spectral density obeys certain restrictions \cite{leggettreview}.
-The spectral density can be parametrized by a spectral density $J(\omega)$ for $\omega>0$.
-It is then often useful to consider power-law scaling of the spectral density at low energies, in the sense that $J(\omega) \propto \omega^s$ in some range of frequencies $0 \le \omega \lesssim \omega_\text{c}$ where $\omega_\text{c}$ is a cutoff frequency.
+The spectral density can be parametrized by a continuous function $J(\omega)$ for $\omega>0$, often with power-law scaling at low energies, in the sense that $J(\omega) \propto \omega^s$ in some range of frequencies $0 \le \omega \lesssim \omega_\text{c}$ where $\omega_\text{c}$ is a cutoff frequency.
 At high energies, the spectral density often follows an exponential cut-off, $J(\omega) \propto e^{-\omega/\omega_c}$.
-The case $0<s<1$ is then known as the sub-Ohmic regime, and will be the focus of the present study.
+The Ohmic SBM ($s=1$) features a Berezinskii--Kosterlitz--Thouless transition between the localized and delocalized states, and the corresponding critical coupling, as well as the critical coupling for the onset of coherence (Toulouse point) are analytically known \cite{leggettreview, quantumdissbook}.
+The case $0<s<1$ is known as the sub-Ohmic regime, and will be the focus of the present study.
+This regime is of particular interest, on the one hand due to its rich phase diagram with a second order localization QPT and regimes of coherence and decoherence, and on the other hand due to its experimental relevance for superconducting and mesoscopic circuits \cite{tong2006mesoscopicring,yu2012supercondcircuits,drivenSBexp2017, leppakangas2018supercondircuit, yamamoto2019supercondcircuits} and trapped ion systems \cite{porras2008mesoscopic, lemmer2018trapped}.